mk-gloamglozer/mk-gloamglozer/README.md

 Welcome to the github portfolio of Mike Davies PhD (viva pending...)

-I'm currently working on expanding my portfolio and new projects will be added daily.
+I'm currently working on expanding my portfolio and new projects will be added frequently.

 My current area of expertise is **Java** and the **Spring** framework though I love front-end development too.
 Many of the projects within this repository are built in Java but I'm also well versed in **Python** and I'm hoping to upload a few examples in the next few days.
 Finally I'm actively learning **C#** and hope to be able to put together something similar